 Entry Criteria

-- There are no formal academic requirements for the course aside from an ability to work at HE level.
-A previous library qualification, eg Libraries Archives and Information Services Certificate or Diploma is desirable but not essential.
+• There are no formal academic requirements for the course aside from an ability to work at HE level.
+A previous library qualification e.g. Libraries Archives & Information Services Certificate or Diploma are desirable but not essential.

-- Employment in the sector (paid or voluntary) with the ability to undertake relevant activities as part of the programme within the workplace.
+• It is expected that students will already be working in the sector (in a paid or voluntary capacity) and will have the permission of their employer to undertake relevant activities as part of the programme within the workplace.

 If your qualifications do not meet the entry requirements listed above, we would still encourage you to apply for the course you're interested in, as many of our courses will consider learners based on their previous work and skills experience rather than their qualifications.